jamesmlee14/Embedded-Systems-Project/README.txt

     6. When the command has finished executing, repeat the command to start the second Microcontroller.

-Playing the game
+Playing the game:

-     -  Set the two boards down approximately 2cm away from one another, with the IR Reciever (Labelled U1) of each board aligned with the opposing board's IR Transmitter (Labelled IR1)
+     -  Hold or Set the two boards down approximately 2-4cm away from one another, with the IR Reciever (Labelled U1) of each board aligned with the opposing board's IR Transmitter (Labelled IR1)

-     -  Play starts when one of the players presses the button next to the LED matrix display, indicated by the large arrow.
+     -  The match starts when one of the players presses the button next to the LED matrix display, indicated by the large arrow.
         The first to press this button is designated as Player 1, and the other as Player 2.

      -  After each player is informed of their player number, the selection phase will begin.